Childrens Programs FAQ

 Although not explicitly geared towards children, we also have our Farm Markets on Tuesdays (4-6pm), Wednesdays (10am-12pm in front of the UBC Bookstore), and Saturdays (10am-2pm) are great places to bring children!

-Farm & Forest Wonders maintain a minimum of a 1:10 staff to camper ratio at all times, and also have camp volunteers that help supervise the campers whenever possible.
+Farm & Forest Wonders maintain an absolute minimum of a 1:10 staff to camper ratio at all times, and also have camp volunteers that help supervise the campers whenever possible.
+Our actual ratios sit closer to 1 staff per 6 children.

 Same thing goes for if you're attending a field trip - please let the staff know your group's dietary restrictions and allergies to help in the planning process for your session.